-The annual general meeting (the "AGM") will be convened and held on Tuesday, 22 June 2021.
-A notice convening the AGM will be published on the Company's website and the Stock Exchange's website and dispatched to the Shareholders in accordance with the requirements of the Listing Rules in due course.
-For the purpose of determination of eligibility to attend and vote at the AGM, the register of members of the Company will be closed from Thursday, 17 June 2021 to Tuesday, 22 June 2021 (both days inclusive), during which period no transfer of shares of the Company will be effected.
-In order to be entitled to attend and vote at the forthcoming AGM to be held on Tuesday, 22 June 2021, all transfer of shares accompanied by the relevant share certificates must be lodged with the Company's Hong Kong share registrar, Computershare Hong Kong Investor Services Limited, at Shops 1712-1716, 17th Floor, Hopewell Centre, 183 Queen's Road East, Wanchai, Hong Kong, no later than 4:30 p.m.
-(Hong Kong time) on Wednesday, 16 June 2021.
+The AGM will be convened and held on Wednesday, 22 June 2022.
+A notice convening the AGM will be published on the Company's website and the website of Hong Kong Exchange and Clearing Limited and dispatched to the Shareholders in accordance with the requirements of the Listing Rules in due course.
+For the purpose of determination of eligibility to attend and vote at the AGM, the register of members of the Company will be closed from Friday, 17 June 2022 to Wednesday, 22 June 2022 (both days inclusive), during which period no transfer of shares of the Company will be effected.
+In order to be entitled to attend and vote at the forthcoming AGM, all transfer of shares accompanied by the relevant share certificates must be lodged with the Company's Hong Kong share registrar, Computershare Hong Kong Investor Services Limited, at Shops 1712-1716, 17th Floor, Hopewell Centre, 183 Queen's Road East, Wanchai, Hong Kong, no later than 4:30 p.m.
+(Hong Kong time) on Thursday, 16 June 2022.